javjm2/Example-Python-Test-Framework/README.md

 1. `python -m venv venv` - This will create your virtual environment
 2. `pip install -r requirements.txt` - This will install all the project dependencies
-3. `pre-commit install` - This will set up all the git hook scripts 4`pytest` - This will execute all the tests
+3. `pre-commit install` - This will set up all the git hook scripts
+4. `pytest` - This will execute all the tests

 ### Running the tests inside a container (optional)
 **Note:** The below steps for running the tests inside a container are not supported on ARM CPUs yet.
 I will explain in the *Known limitation* section at the bottom of this readme as to why.